 For more than a century, the SCBA has been blessed with the strong support of its member institutions and their employees.
 The Bankers Association believes offering scholarships to deserving children of bank employees helps demonstrate both its appreciation to member banks and their employees.
 It also serves as a means for building a path to a better, more prosperous South Carolina.

-To be considered for the SCBA Palmetto Scholarship students must:
+To be considered for a SCBA Palmetto Scholarship students must:

 - Be a resident of South Carolina;

-- Be a full-time junior or senior undergraduate at an accredited four-year college or university in South Carolina during the fall semester of 2017;
+- Be a rising junior or rising senior in COLLEGE, in South Carolina (must be an accredited four-year college or university in South Carolina);

 - Have a minimum grade-point average of 3.0 on a 4.0 scale;